Work and Travel New Zealand

 Duration: Up to 12 months

 Want to work and travel in New Zealand?
-This exceptional Kiwi work and travel package offers a fun-packed week in Auckland and the Bay of Islands followed by 12 months of assistance and support to find the perfect paid job - plus an awesome, flexible hop-on-hop-off Kiwi Discovery bus pass around both NZ islands, valid for a whole year!
+This exceptional Kiwi work and travel package offers a fun-packed 9 days in either Auckland or Queenstown followed by 12 months of assistance and support to find the perfect paid job - plus an awesome, flexible hop-on-hop-off Kiwi Discovery bus pass around both NZ islands, valid for a whole year!
 Get the ideal balance between work and travel: Earn some money with paid work and see New Zealand's famous landscapes.
 Enjoy the best of both worlds on our work and travel experience!

-- Kick off with 7 days of amazing guided, group adventures and fun in Auckland and the Bay of Islands, including a Maori cultural day, Auckland tour, Cape Reinga tour, stay in Paihia, waterfall hike, sandboarding and much more!
+- Kick off with 9 days of amazing guided, group adventures and fun in Auckland or Queenstown

-- Get 12 months of unlimited access to job support during your time in New Zealand, including an online jobs database where you can search for that perfect NZ job
+- Get 12 months of unlimited access to job support during your time in New Zealand, including an online jobs app where you can search for that perfect NZ job

-- Enjoy a hassle-free way into the NZ job market with this comprehensive work package and add skills to your CV whilst earning money on a unique working holiday
+- Enjoy a hassle-free way into the NZ job market with this comprehensive work programme and add skills to your CV whilst earning money on a unique working holiday

 - See the best of New Zealand’s North and South Islands at your own pace, with our flexible Kiwi Discovery bus pass valid for 12 months

 - Experience the natural landscapes of New Zealand and get stuck into some awesome adventure activities like kayaking, bungee jumping, skydiving, snowboarding, cycling and more!